jessica-c-lee/bayesian-curve-fitting/README.md

 * summary.csv: summary statistics for the posterior samples for each parameter
 * gradients.jpeg: plot of the empirical gradients facetted by subject
 * postpreds.jpeg: plot of the empirical gradients facetted by subject with posterior predictives overlayed
-* density.jpeg: 5 panelled figure with the mean generalisation gradients (a) and density plots of the 4 group-level parameters (b-e)
+* density.jpeg: 5 panelled figure with the mean generalisation gradients (a) and posterior density plots of the 4 group-level augmented Gaussian parameters (b-e)
+* groupdiff-density.jpeg: posterior density plots for the group difference for each of the 4 augmented Gaussian parameters
 * waics.csv: Widely Applicable Information Criterions for both groups, computed with the [loo package](https://cran.r-project.org/web/packages/loo/index.html)
 * HDIs.csv
   - HDI lim: Highest Density Interval calculated (%)